Skip to Main Content

 • Double-check Copyright: check if the publisher allows the work to be published in Suffolk's institutional repository.
 For help determining whether a work can be posted online, please contact the Digital Collections Team.

-2. Create a Free Account in Digital Commons @ Suffolk (https://dc.suffolk.edu/)
+2. Create a free account in Digital Collections @ Suffolk (https://dc.suffolk.edu/)

 Select My Account in the upper right hand corner